aashikas/weather/readme.md

-PHP application to get the weather report for the cities.
+PHP application to get the Live Weather report for the Cities.

-Open weather map Api is used to get the Live data for a city and integrated with jQuery.
+Open Weather Map API is used to get the Live data for a city and integrated with jQuery - v3.5.1.

 Created by Aashika